Playa Lucia: History

 The name Yubucoa means "place or site with waters", although some scholars believe it means "place of cassava".
 The area was founded in 1793 when Manuel Colón de Bonillas and his wife, Catalina Morales Pacheco, donated the settlement.
 Puerto Rico was a Spanish colony until 1898, when it became a U.S. territory.
 Economic hardship dates back to the 17th and 18th centuries.
 Although briefly resolved, such hardships play a key role in the story of Dead Dog Beach.
 Yabucoa received popularity when in 1989 the WBO held a boxing championship there between Orlando Fernandez and Julio Gervacio.
 Fernandez' victory brought attention to the town and to Puerto Rico.

-Before becoming known as "Dead Dog Beach," Playa Lucia was a popular beach.
+Before The Sato Project calling it "Dead Dog Beach," Playa Lucia was a popular beach.
 It consisted of a pool, cabana facilities and other recreational activities.
 It became a wasteland: the pool was covered in graffiti, and full of garbage.
 The facilities were abandoned and without proper maintenance turned into ruins.
 The only visitors who roamed the area were dogs and cats among piles of pet carcasses.
 As of 2014, a gate was put up to deny access to people who would dump dogs on the beach and Sato Project has been regularly monitoring the beach for strays.